caminale/benchmark-ecommerce-scala/README.md

 * Scenario close all connections with the databases and clean the db to have idempotent benchmark
 * Scenario load a pool of customers and products
+* Scenario creates associate some actions to each customer
 * Scenario insert a record into the db's table "bench" to say I'm ready to start the bench
 * We have to change boolean to true in the table bench into the db to say to api : "yes u can start"
 * Scenario start to create list actions for a customer (async for each customers)